What are the most common causes of Truck accident?

 Truck incidents occur while trucks are turning in urban traffic and their rear wheels can run up over the curb, strike pedestrians, and do real mayhem to people.
 Even on sidewalks, accidents can occur as trucks make turns that are too tight for the long trailers.

-what do you do If you’re involved in an accident?
+what do you do If you’re involved in a Sherman Oaks truck accident?

 The National Highway Traffic Safety Administration has strict regulations regarding drivers’ driving times, sleep requirements, and awake times — they are trying to avoid causing sleepy drivers, drowsy drivers, and drivers falling asleep at the wheel.
 The Department of Transportation requires careful record keeping by the owners and operators of trucking businesses.